Sundeep Khosla, M.D.

 Blending basic science and clinical research to study osteoporosis and bone biology

-During his 20 years at Mayo Clinic, Sundeep Khosla, M.D., has witnessed the growth of clinical research facilities at Mayo — from a single facility in the Alfred Building at Saint Marys Hospital in the 1960s to today's CTSA-supported inpatient, outpatient and mobile Clinical Research Unit (CRU) facilities and services.
+During his 20 years at Mayo Clinic, Sundeep Khosla, M.D., has witnessed the growth of clinical research facilities at Mayo — from a single facility in the Alfred Building at Saint Marys Hospital in the 1960s to today's CCaTS-supported inpatient, outpatient and mobile Clinical Research and Trials Unit (CRTU) facilities and services.

 A bonehead (really)